 Linear-Stapled Gastrointestinal Anastomosis

-Ezisurg supply professional and honest service.
+Ezisurg provides professional and trustworthy service.

-• Inverting EEA using an EEA circular stapler
+• Inverting EEA using a circular stapler.

-• EEA using a skin stapler
+• EEA with a skin stapler.

 Surgical Stapler Functionality